Principles

 Brave Spaces

-We create environments where defenders can act, organise, and heal — not merely 'safe' spaces, but brave ones where difficult truths are spoken, solidarity is real, and courage is met with support rather than silence.
+We create environments where defenders can act, organise, and heal — not merely 'safe' spaces, but brave ones where difficult truths are spoken, solidarity is real, and courage is met with support.

 🤝